N8python/n8ao/README.md

 Or just download `dist/N8AO.js` and `import {N8AOPass} from "N8AO.js"`

+In order to ensure maximum compatibility, you must have the packages "three" and "postprocessing" defined in your environment - you can do this by CDN, as in the examples, or by installing them via npm.
 # Usage

 It's very simple - `N8AOPass` is just a threejs postprocessing pass.